emmajanedrews/base-template/_posts/2017-10-30-how-to-buy-and-sell-at-the-same-time.md

 {% include youtube.html %}

-Today, I want to go over a situation that is common among my clients.
+Today I want to go over a situation that is common among my clients.
 Many people I work with wonder how they can deal with the issue of buying and selling at the same time.

 There are actually a few different options for people in this kind of situation.
-The first and least effective option is to go out and find your next home, without already having yours under contract.
+The first and least effective option is to go out and find your next home without already having yours under contract.

 **Writing an offer on a home that is contingent on the sale of your house before you have a buyer lined up is something I don’t really recommend.**

-Then there’s the second option, which is to list your current property, find a buyer, come to an agreement, go under contract, and set a closing date.After that, you can go out and find your next house.
+Then there’s the second option, which is to list your current property, find a buyer, come to an agreement, go under contract, and set a closing date.
+After that, you can go out and find your next house.
 When you’ve found the right property, you will write a contingent offer.

-The difference with this second option is that you can let the seller of your next home know that you already have a qualified buyer lined up, so that they can feel assured your deal isn’t going to take forever or fall through.
+The difference with this second option is that you can let the seller of your next home know that you already have a qualified buyer lined up.
+This way, they can feel assured your deal isn’t going to take forever or fall through.

 {% include pullquote.html %}